 In our Offshore Energy segment, we own one anchor handling tug supply ("AHTS") vessel, one construction support vessel, and one remotely operated vehicle ("ROV") support vessel.
-In addition we have contracted with a Norwegian shipyard to build a new inspection, maintenance, and repair ("IMR") vessel.
+In addition, in the year ended December 31, 2015 we had contracted with a Norwegian shipyard to build a new inspection, maintenance, and repair ("IMR") vessel.
+In the second quarter of 2016, the Company determined not to proceed with the purchase of the IMR, resulting in a termination of the shipbuilding contract in July 2016.
 The chart below describes the assets in our Offshore Energy segment as of December 31, 2015:

-Offshore Energy Assets Asset Type Year Built Description Lease Expiration Economic Interest (%) AHTS Vessel 2010 Anchor handling tug supply vessel with accommodation for 30 personnel and a total bollard pull of 68.5 tons November 2023 100% Construction Support Vessel 2014 Construction support vessel with 250-ton crane, 2,000 square meter deck space, a moon pool, and accommodation for 100 personnel Off-lease 100% ROV Support Vessel 2011 Construction support vessel with accommodation for 120 personnel, a moon pool, and a 50-ton crane April 2019 (1) 85% IMR Vessel Estimated Q1 2016 IMR vessel with 150-ton crane, 1,100 square meter deck space, a moon pool, accommodation for 90 personnel Estimated March 2024 50%
+Offshore Energy Assets Asset Type Year Built Description Lease Expiration Economic Interest (%) AHTS Vessel 2010 Anchor handling tug supply vessel with accommodation for 30 personnel and a total bollard pull of 68.5 tons November 2023 100% Construction Support Vessel 2014 Construction support vessel with 250-ton crane, 2,000 square meter deck space, a moon pool, and accommodation for 100 personnel Off-lease 100% ROV Support Vessel 2011 Construction support vessel with accommodation for 120 personnel, a moon pool, and a 50-ton crane April 2019 (1) 85% IMR Vessel N/A (2) IMR vessel with 150-ton crane, 1,100 square meter deck space, a moon pool, accommodation for 90 personnel N/A (2) 50%

-&lt;sup>(1)On February 16, 2016, the Company terminated its lease arrangement related to its ROV support vessel and is currently actively pursuing a new lessee.
+(1) On February 16, 2016, the Company terminated its lease arrangement related to its ROV support vessel and is currently actively pursuing a new lessee.